Analysis | Ginni Thomas’s texts are a new reminder of the extent to which the fringe infected American power

 “Watermarked ballots in over 12 states have been part of a huge Trump & military white hat sting operation in 12 key battleground states,” she wrote to Meadows.

 The “white hat” reference is lifted from the hacking world where those who seek to find vulnerabilities so that they can be fixed (white hats) face off against those who want to find vulnerabilities to exploit (black hats).
-There was no sting operation, of course, since there was no rampant fraud and therefore no utility in developing some secret, unexplained mechanism to uncover that behavior.
+There was no sting operation, of course, since there was no rampant fraud and, therefore, no utility in developing some secret, unexplained mechanism to uncover that behavior.

 This isn’t just a random example, mind you.
-It’s revealing: Thomas not only presents the idea that this sting is taking place, which it isn’t — and which, you know, Trump would presumably know about if he was part of the plan? — but seems to suggest that there is a reason for it to occur.
+It’s revealing: Thomas not only presents the idea that this sting is taking place, which it isn’t — and which, you know, Trump would presumably know about if he was part of the plan? — but also seems to suggest that there is a reason for it to occur.
 That there was a rampant effort to commit fraud that she was hoping would be uncovered.
 She appeared to buy into the central dishonesty as well as its fringier manifestations.

 Thomas also sent Meadows a riff she might have lifted from some fringe website, alleging that the “Biden crime family” and others involved in a scheme to steal the election were “being arrested & detained for ballot fraud right now & over coming days, & will be living in barges off GITMO” — the detainment center in Guantánamo Bay, Cuba — “to face military tribunals for sedition.”

 Again, if this were happening, it seems as though Meadows would know.
-But even beyond that, it’s a bizarre claim to share in any non-critical context.
+But even beyond that, it’s a bizarre claim to share in any noncritical context.

 A central effort of Thomas’s, though, was to amplify the claims being made by Sidney Powell, an attorney whose assertions about the election eventually became so obviously ridiculous that even Trump’s legal team was forced to distance itself from her.
 But Thomas ate it up, even questioning why the White House booted Powell from the team after Fox News’s Tucker Carlson publicly exposed Powell as having no evidence of the fraud she purported to have occurred.

-This isn’t Justice Thomas saying these things and this isn’t Meadows saying these things (though Meadows, at least, played along with the things Thomas was offering).
+This isn’t Justice Thomas saying these things, and this isn’t Meadows saying these things (though Meadows, at least, played along with the things Thomas was offering).
 But it’s hard to think of another voice treated credibly by key elements of American power making similarly outlandish assertions.

 At one point, Ginni Thomas warned about the consequences if Trump and Meadows were to “cave to the elites.”
 Meadows replied, “I don’t know what you mean by caving to the elites,” by which he presumably meant that he wasn’t sure how the White House was at risk of caving on its position.